Marino Auriti: Life and work

 Born in 1891 in Guardiagrele, Italy, Auriti briefly studied architecture as a young boy.
 While an enduring love of architecture continued throughout his life, he developed his craft as a carriage maker.
 As a young man, he met and married his wife, Maria Rachele.

 World War I and the ensuring rise of Fascism soon interrupted Auriti's idyllic life.
 In 1915, Italy joined the Great War and Auriti enlisted as an infantryman.
 Afterwards, Auriti became a vehement critic of the Italian Fascist Party – a decision which ultimately prompted his immigration.

 After publishing a series of satirical anti-Fascist poems in the local paper, Auriti was publicly harassed by party members.
 He was "forced to drink castor oil in the streets by Blackshirt goon squad."
 In the late 1920s, after the party had taken over the family's house in Guardiagrele, Auriti, his brother, and their families left Italy.

 While the family had set their sights on the United States, US immigration restrictions necessitated that they settle down in Catanduva, a city near São Paulo, Brazil.
 There Auriti went to work building coffee bean threshers.
 With the Brazilian coffee market crashing in 1929, the career was short-lived.

 In 1938, Auriti, his wife, and their young daughter, who was born in 1928, moved to the United States.
 The family eventually settled in Kennett Square in southeastern Pennsylvania.
 Auriti set up an auto-body shop, where he also promoted "artistic framing" business.
 For Auriti the garage served as a site for all his creative projects: oil paintings of old masters and of photographs of National Geographic, and most importantly, his great architectural undertaking: The Encyclopedic Palace.

 The Encyclopedic Palace

 Auriti assembled his famed architectural model over the course of three years, after he retired in the 1950s.
 His model is made up of wood, plastic, metal, hair combs and other model-making kit parts.
-It is topped with a television attenae.
+It is topped with a television antennae.
 Standing at eleven feet high, the model sits on a base of seven feet by seven feet.